kcl-tscm/introduction_to_bash/introduction_to_commands.md

 - Don't be afraid to experiment!
 Create a "playground" directory (mkdir playground, cd playground) where you can safely create, copy, move, and delete files without affecting your important data.
 - **The man command is your best friend!** Whenever you're unsure about a command or want to explore its full capabilities, man is there to help.

-Keep exploring, keep learning, and enjoy the power of the command line!